 The Thames is the reason that London is where it is and the river has had a decisive influence on the growth of the city since Roman Times.
 For 500 years it was the only reliable way to move about but in the sixteenth and seventeenth centuries changes came that were to alter the face of London and transform our relationship with the river.

-This event is part of Totally Thames 2017 that runs from 1-30 September
+This event was part of Totally Thames 2017 that ran from 1-30 September.

 Professor Thurley is a leading architectural historian, a regular broadcaster and was, for thirteen years, Chief Executive of English Heritage, the Government's principal advisor on the historic environment in England.
 Prior to joining English Heritage in 2002, he served as the Director of the Museum of London, the world's largest city museum.
 Between 1990 to 1997 he was the Curator of Historic Royal Palaces, the organisation is responsible for Hampton Court Palace, the Tower of London, Kensington Palace, the Banqueting House, Whitehall and Kew Palace.

 Throughout his career, Simon has been passionate about communicating English history.
 He is the author of more than ten books including The Building of England, his history of English architecture, and The Royal Palaces of Tudor England, the subject of his PhD taken at the Courtauld Institute.
 At Historic Royal Palaces, and later at English Heritage, he was responsible for major restoration projects - the most recent of which was the restoration of the Stonehenge landscape and the construction of a new museum there.
 At the Museum of London, he led an exciting exhibition programme, inspiring people with a passion for the city.
 His television projects include, most recently, Heritage! the story of the heritage movement in Britain made for BBC4.